In the Wake of the Bounty: Critical

 Critical opinion was generally positive about the documentary footage but not the dramatic scenes.
+Variety called it "a splendid travelog lengthetled out to feature length by the addition of some rather patchy acting... photography is the highlight."

 According to Filmink magazine the movie:

 Manages the considerable feat of turning one of the great sagas of maritime history into a barely watchable slog.
 It’s worth seeing today for Flynn completists and stunning footage of Pitcairn Island.
 The documentary scenes are fascinating, although watching it now with all we know about Pitcairn you can’t help thinking “those girls probably started having sex when they were twelve”.
 The dramatic sequences are pure amateur hour, like watching a small town community theatre production; Flynn’s physicality is awkward, he is uncomfortable even standing around, and his acting is all over the shop… but you can see why he was cast – he’s already got the profile, the voice, and flashes of the charisma.

-Sale of Footage
+Sale of footage

 In 1935, some of the documentary scenes from Chauvel's film were bought by MGM and re-edited into trailers for the 1935 Hollywood film about the mutiny, as well as for two short promotional travelogues, Pitcairn Island Today (1935) and Primitive Pitcairn (1936).
+It was thought this was done in part to stop the film competing with Mutiny on the Bounty.